Bi-CoG: Bi-Consistency-Guided Self-Training for Vision-Language Models: Experiments

 \subsection{Experimental Results}

 \paragraph{RQ1:} Does Bi-CoG enhance existing PEFT methods for VLMs in open-world generalization scenarios?

 To evaluate the robustness of Bi-CoG in open-world scenarios, we conduct a comprehensive study by integrating it with three representative prompt tuning methods across 14 datasets.
+Notably, in all experiments related to Bi-CoG, we controlled the random seeds during both the initialization and training phases for different models to ensure diversity in the initial training stages.
 For each dataset, we report two metrics: HM of base and novel class accuracies, and overall accuracy (Acc.).
 We set the base-to-novel class ratio to 50:50 and report the mean and standard deviation over three runs.
 As shown in Table~\ref{tab:ow generalization}, Bi-CoG consistently improves both metrics across all datasets, achieving the highest average performance.
 Notably, when applied to CoOp, Bi-CoG yields over a 5\% improvement in HM.
 Moreover, Bi-CoG demonstrates particularly strong gains on traditional open-world benchmarks.
 For example, on low-resolution datasets such as CIFAR-10 and CIFAR-100 \cite{cifar}, it achieves up to an 8\% increase in HM, underscoring its effectiveness across datasets with varying resolutions.
-These results highlight the effectiveness of Bi-CoG and emphasize the importance of integrating unsupervised strategies with pre-trained models for improved generalization in open-world settings.
+These results highlight the effectiveness of Bi-CoG and emphasize the importance of integrating unsupervised strategies with pre-trained models in open-world settings.

 \paragraph{RQ2:} Can Bi-CoG deliver competitive performance compared to conventional SSL approaches?